 The loss of receptive and/or expressive language skills due to a stroke is known as aphasia.
 Persons with aphasia may experience difficulty performing the communication-related activities of daily living.

 Speech therapy following a stroke can improve speaking, listening, reading, writing, reasoning and swallowing impairments.
-To complement traditional speech therapy services for aphasia, speech generating devices, such as the Lingraphica or Dynavox, improve functional communication.
-Also, various computer software programs for use in therapy and at home exist for speech practice.
+To complement traditional speech therapy services for aphasia, speech generating devices, such as

 If additional rehabilitative services are needed, our multi-disciplinary team of speech, physical and occupational therapists will coordinate a comprehensive treatment approach and schedule that will facilitate your recovery.